FinalbossTom/API-Plugin/README.md

 - Presets for quick swapping of Settings

 - A safeword with /red
-  This disables all Pishock functionality from the plugin until used again.
+  This disables all functionalities from the plugin until used again.

 ![Preview of Configuration](etc/configPreview.png)